MariusIlina/DRFOutsourcer/README.md

 About the OutSourcer project
 ===================

-OutSourcer is B2B-oriented application which enables software companies of all sizes to outsource projects to other companies.
+OutSourcer is an API which aims to ease the development of B2B project-bidding applications.

 IT professionals who start software companies find it quite difficult to get contracts for their firm (being a lot more difficult than applying to a personal job based on past professional experience).

-The application's purpose is to help small-company owners to apply to projects for their company just like they would apply to a job.
+Application built using OutSourcer can enable software-companies of all sizes to outsource projects to other companies.
+Also, such applications can help small-company owners to apply to projects for their company just like they would apply to a job.

 Before running the application
 ===================